g1mv/density/README.md

 Build
 -----
 DENSITY is fully C99 compliant and can therefore be built on a number of platforms.
 It uses the [premake](http://premake.github.io/) build system.
-The library was developped ang optimized against Clang/LLVM, it is therefore *highly* recommended to compile using Clang/LLVM for best performance, but if that's not possible GCC is also supported.
+The library was developped ang optimized against Clang/LLVM, it is therefore *strongly* recommended to compile with Clang/LLVM to get the best performing DENSITY - especially if you intend to perform benchmarks -, but if that's not possible GCC is also supported.
 The following assumes you already have *git* installed.

 **Mac OS X**